aayushjain-code/accounting-software/data/README.md

 ---

-**📊 This folder contains all sample data and test files for the BST Accounting System**
+**📊 This folder contains sample data for the BST Accounting System web application**